 If your business is 100% new, a Small Business Administration (SBA) microloan is likely your best bet since it’s designed to help businesses start and expand.
 If you already have an operating business, you may also be eligible for other SBA loan types:

 - Microloan program: Loans up to $50,000 are available for a wide range of startup business needs, such as working capital, machinery, equipment, supplies, fixtures, inventory, or furniture.
-New businesses not yet in operation may be eligible for this type of loan.
+New businesses not yet in operation are often eligible for this type of loan.

 - 7(a) loan program: Loans up to $5 million are available for real estate needs, working capital, debt refinancing, machinery, equipment, furniture, fixtures, changes of ownership, and supplies.
 To be eligible for a 7(a) loan, you must have an operating business.